FIDEScommunity/CompanyPassport/README.md

 # Company Passport - Technical Specification Documentation

+> **For a live version of this documentation, see [https://dutchblockchaincoalition.github.io/CompanyPassport](https://dutchblockchaincoalition.github.io/CompanyPassport)**

 This repository contains the source code of the technical documentation for the Company Passport project.
-To view the live version of this documentation, please visit [https://dutchblockchaincoalition.github.io/CompanyPassport](https://dutchblockchaincoalition.github.io/CompanyPassport).

 ## Contribution Guideline

-The documentation is built using a static site generator (Jekyll) and hosted on GitHub Pages for better readability.
+The documentation is built using a static site generator ([Jekyll](https://jekyllrb.com/)) and hosted on [GitHub Pages](https://pages.github.com/) for better readability.
 You can make contributions to this documentation by forking the repository, making the changes and opening a PR.
 Once your the PR is accepted the site is automatically built and deployed.
-The Jekyll theme that is used is []().
+The Jekyll theme that is used is [Bulma Clean Theme](https://www.csrhymes.com/bulma-clean-theme/).

 ### Local environment setup